 However, with the help of advanced medicine and technology nowadays, it’s quite possible to live longer.
 What about 120 years old?
 I haven’t read the book yet – I’ve Decided to Live 120 Years by Ilchi Lee – but I knew about it via Lavendaire’s YouTube channel.

 With that being said, my point here is that regardless of your age right now, you’ll still have time to learn and possibly master your chosen art.
 Even though I’m sharing this article – 11 reasons you should start crafting – it doesn’t have to be related to washi tape or other crafts in general.
 For example, music is an art, a sport is an art, dancing is an art, and even cooking is an art too!

 On the contrary, I was surprised to read that more than 70% of young people found that they feel bored.
 I came across this article in a paper quite some time ago while I was in a rush.
 I wish I had taken a picture or two.
 But somehow I still remember this article.

 How can this be?
 How can people feel bored when there are so many fun hobbies and activities waiting for us to explore?

 Anyway, let’s explore one by one - 11 reasons you should start crafting now:

 1. Arts and Crafts is a Great Hobby

-You can do it by yourself if you wish to spend some time alone or you can do it with your kids, family or friends.
+You can do it by yourself if you wish to spend some time alone or you can do it with your kids, family, or friends.
 Perhaps craft with someone you hardly know.
 But no worries… you will find yourself chatty as crafting is a good conversation starter.

 2. Easy To Start Now

-The main reason I started with washi tape is that it’s easy and effortless to use.
+The main reason I started with washi tape is that it’s easy and to use.
 You don’t even need to use glue and scissors if you don’t want to.
-It’s easy to make any projects on different occasions.
+It’s easy to make any project on different occasions.
 What about using washi tapes and some drawing papers from a sketchbook like the picture shown below?